kieran-mackle/AutoTrader/docs/pages/docs.md

 # Documentation

-Welcome to the AutoTrader Documentation pages.
+Welcome to the AutoTrader Documentation.
 Everything you need to know about the code is documented here.
 If you are new here, start with the [Getting Started](/getting-started) page.

 Other useful links are provided below.